spear-sim/spear/docs/content_guidelines.md

 │   ├── 02_my_semantic_category       #
 │   └── ...                           #
 │                                     #
 ├── Navigation                        # All navigation-related Actors are kept here.
-We allow content here to to deviate
+We allow content here to deviate
-|   |                                 # from our usual naming convention.
+|   |                                 # from our usual naming conventions.
 │   |                                 #
 │   ├── NavMeshBoundsVolume_00        #
 │   ├── NavMeshModifierVolume_00      #